milenakos/cat-bot/README.md

    `pip install -r requirements.txt`

-3. Go inside of the `main.py` file, on first few lines you can change some config values, such as guild ID, backup channel ID, etc
+3. Go inside of the `config.py` file and configure everything for your liking.
 > **Note**
 >
 > You will need to create a guild and upload all emojis to that guild, making sure your bot can view the guild.
 You can download all the emojis [here]( https://github.com/staring-cat/emojis/releases/latest/download/emojis.zip)

-4. Go inside `bot.py` file and add your bot token.

-5. Run the bot with `python bot.py`
+4. Run the bot with `python bot.py`

-6. Done!
+5. Done!

 # Customisation
 Most stuff can be customised by just using CTRL+F in main.py, but im gonna explain some stuff you might be intereted in.